flybywiresim/aircraft/.github/Contributing.md

 The work-flow for submitting a new pull request is designed to be simple, but also to ensure consistency from **all** contributors:
 * Fork the project into your personal space on GitHub.com.
-* Create a new branch (with the name issue-issue_number, replacing issue_number with the issue number you're resolving).
+* Create a new branch (with a clear name of what is being changed).
 * Commit your changes.
-* When writing commit messages, consider closing your issues via the commit message (by including "fix #22" or "fixes #22", for example ).
-* The issues will be referenced in the first instance and then closed once the PR is accepted.
+* When writing commit messages make sure they are clear about what has been changed.
 * Push the commit(s) to your fork.
 * Submit a pull request (PR) to the master branch.
 * The PR title should describe the change that has been made.
-* The PR description should confirm what changes have been made and how you know they're correct (with references).
-* Please include any relevant screenshots to prove the changes work.
-* Ensure you link any relevant issues in the pull request (you can type hash and the issue ID, eg #275).
-Comment on those issues linking back to the PR (you can reference PRs in the same way as issues, using the format #pr-id).
+* Follow the PR template and write as much detail as necessary for your changes and include documents/screenshots if needed.
 * Be prepared to answer any questions about your PR when it is reviewed for acceptance.

 **Please** keep your changes in a single PR as small as possible (relating to one issue) as this makes it easier to review and accept.
 Large PRs with a small error will prevent the entire PR from being accepted.